Contact:

 Relation between drive power and tool performance

 Available drive power sets limits: if the flow rate is insufficient, cycle and return times increase; if pressure is too low, crushing, splitting, or cutting forces decrease.
 With concrete demolition shears, too little power leads to longer bite-through times and higher thermal load.
 With rock and concrete splitters, setting and splitting phases are prolonged, affecting takt sequences and precision.
-Steel shears, multi cutters, combination shears, and tank cutters likewise require sufficient power to maintain a stable cutting speed at consistently high force — especially in heterogeneous cross-sections or high-strength materials.
+Steel shears, multi cutters, combination shears, and tank cutters likewise require sufficient power to maintain a stable cutting speed at consistently high force – especially in heterogeneous cross-sections or high-strength materials.
+Oversized systems can also be disadvantageous if excess power is repeatedly throttled, turning energy into heat and accelerating oil aging.

 Calculation and sizing in practice